jen1elqt/greaterthanmathtrainer/README.md

 - (x + y) - z
 - (x - y) + z

-User may set maximum number possible per variable by editing MAX_VALUE in program
+User may set maximum number possible per variable by editing 'max_value' in program

 Statistics of the user is shown; format is as follows: